Eric N'Dri

 Bio

 During his first year of coaching at Columbia College (2019), N’Dri coached Amber Bell to a 400m school record and indoor conference title in the 400m.
 Bell also earned school records in 100m, 200m, and 400m during the outdoor season.
-N’Dri also coached Kelsey White-Kennedy to a school record in the indoor 60m dash and the 4x100m relay team to a new school record during the 2018 season.
+N’Dri then coached Kelsey White-Kennedy to a school record in the indoor 60m dash and the 4x100m relay team to a new school record during the 2018 season.

 As a professional athlete, N’Dri maintained the Top 20 world rankings for five consecutive seasons.
 He set Central State University (Ohio) 100-meter school record, and the 2001 Texas Relays meet record in the College Division.
 A two-time All-American at Central State Ohio in 2001, he was an NAIA 100m and 200m National Champion.

 N’Dri is a four-time Olympian and seven-time World Championship participant, where he represented his native country Ivory Coast.
+During the 2012 London Olympics, he served as the Sprinter/Technique Coach for the Ivory Coast National Team.

 He received his Bachelor of Science in Criminal Justice from Central State (Ohio) in 2001.
+He has two young children as well.